Financial Aid Application Process

 - Apply for admission to the Law School.
 Financial aid awards can only be made to admitted students.

-- File the 2013-14 FAFSA online at www.fafsa.ed.gov as soon after January 1st as possible.
-Our priority deadline for maximum consideration for financial aid from all sources is March 1.
+- File the 2023-24 FAFSA online at FAFSA.gov as soon after October 1st as possible.
+Our priority deadline for maximum consideration for financial aid from all sources is February 15th.
 List Lewis & Clark as one of the schools you authorize to access your FAFSA data electronically.
 Lewis & Clark’s FAFSA code number is 003197.
 Do not wait until after you are accepted into law school to begin the financial aid process.

 The FAFSA (Free Application for Federal Student Aid)

 The FAFSA is a need-analysis tool of the U.S. Department of Education.
-The FAFSA will ask for income information from the prior calendar year; which is why you cannot file before January 1.
+The FAFSA will ask for income information from the tax year 2 years prior.
+We strongly encourage you to use the Data Retrieval Tool (DRT) within the FAFSA to import your tax information from the IRS.
+By using the DRT you improve the accuracy of the data reported on the FAFSA and reduce the likelihood of being selected for federal verification.
 The FAFSA will also ask about assets owned by you, and other financial resources available to you.

 By virtue of having earned your Bachelor’s degree, you are considered to be financially independent of your parents.
 Your eligibility for financial aid as a law student at Lewis & Clark will be calculated using only your own (and your spouse’s) financial information.
 Other law schools may request additional information about family income and assets when awarding their own institutional funds.